Trichy-Tanjore Diocese of the Church of South India: Edgar Bentley Thorp (1947-1962)

-† The Right Rev. Dr. David Chellappa (1962-1964) (Interim Bishop)
+David Chellappa (1962-1964) (Interim)

-The Rt.
-Rev. David Chellappa (1905–1964), the first Indian Bishop of the Diocese of Madras of the Church of South India. was requested by The Most Rev. Arnold Henry Legg, the then Moderator of CSI, to extend his service and leadership to Tiruchirappalli Thanjavur diocese, as Bishop Thorp left India on a health emergency and couldn't plan for a backup then.
-Born in Tanjore in 1905, Chellappa was the son of Justice Daniel Chellappa and Mrs Elizabeth Daniel Chellappa, daughter of Munsif A. David Pillay, who served as the Legal Adviser to King Serfoji II of the Bhonsle dynasty in Thanjavur.
-Ordained in 1933 by Rt.
-Rev. Edward Harry Mansfield Waller, he was sent to Tiruchirappalli district to serve two churches - Mettupatti and Irungalur.
+David Chellappa (1905–1964), the first Indian Bishop of the Diocese of Madras of the Church of South India. was requested by Arnold Henry Legg, the then Moderator of CSI, to extend his service and leadership to Tiruchirappalli Thanjavur diocese, as Thorp left India on a health emergency and couldn't plan for a backup then.
+Born in Tanjore in 1905, Chellappa was the son of Justice Daniel Chellappa and Elizabeth Daniel Chellappa, daughter of Munsif A. David Pillay, who served as the Legal Adviser to King Serfoji II of the Bhonsle dynasty in Thanjavur.
+Ordained in 1933 by Edward Harry Mansfield Waller, he was sent to Tiruchirappalli district to serve two churches - Mettupatti and Irungalur.
 Graduated with a Master of Arts degree from Durham University in 1954.
 He became Bishop of Madras the following year.
-During his stay in United States of America, the famous Hope College, Holland, Michigan State, conferred a honorary Doctor of Divinity [D.D] degree on Rt.
-Rev. David Chellappa.
-Bishop Chellappa was guiding the diocese as an "interim Bishop" till 7 February 1964 and passed on to the glory the same year on August 25.
+During his stay in United States of America, the famous Hope College, Holland, Michigan State, conferred an honorary Doctor of Divinity [D.D] degree on Chellappa.
+He was guiding the diocese as an "interim Bishop" till 7 February 1964 and died the same year on August 25.